-- Parents are encouraged to visit the center anytime. - Parents are welcome to participate in our program in several ways.
+Parents are welcome to participate in our program in several ways.
 We enjoy having families join us for special days/events.
 Parents are encouraged to talk to their child's educators about sharing a hobby, reading a book during circle time, or joining us for Havdalah or Shabbat Sing.
-Our center is open to family involvement and communication. - Gan Ami Early Childhood has an open-door policy for families to visit at any time during Gan Ami's hours of operation unless access is prohibited or restricted by court order.
+Our center is open to family involvement and communication.